cloud infrastructure

 SSL/TLS Termination

-In production, your API gateway should terminate SSL.
+Your API gateway should terminate SSL in production.
 Let your backend services communicate over plain HTTP internally while the gateway handles encryption.

 server {